2022–23 UEFA Nations League D: Euro 2024 qualifying play-offs

-Unlike the UEFA Euro 2020 qualifying play-offs, the now-downsized League D will not have its own play-off path.
-Instead, if any of Leagues A, B, or C have fewer than four teams that did not qualify directly for Euro 2024, the best-ranked group winner of League D will advance to the play-offs (unless that team already qualified for Euro 2024).
-The remaining spots will be allocated based on the Nations League overall ranking, subject to the restriction that group winners from Leagues A, B, and C cannot face teams from a higher league.
-Therefore, additional teams from League D can only advance to the play-offs if enough teams from League C qualify directly for Euro 2024.
+Unlike the UEFA Euro 2020 qualifying play-offs, the now-downsized League D did not have its own play-off path.
+Instead, if any of Leagues A, B, or C had fewer than four teams that did not qualify directly for Euro 2024, the best-ranked group winner of League D would advance to the play-offs (unless that team already qualified for Euro 2024).
+Any remaining spots were allocated based on the Nations League overall ranking, subject to the restriction that group winners from Leagues A, B, and C could not face teams from a higher league.
+Therefore, additional teams from League D could only advance to the playoffs if enough teams from League C qualified directly for the tournament.

+As only two teams from League A failed to qualify for Euro 2024 directly, the best-ranked group winner of League D, Estonia, advanced to Path A of the play-offs.